Need more help?

 What distinguishes ERI from its competitors is not only the lower cost of our products, but also the approach ERI takes to produce and present our data.
 Like ERI, other companies may utilize market pricing and statistical analysis; but the reliability of ERI's data has been established through peer review and further confirmed by its acceptance in legal proceedings.
 Few other competitors can make this claim.
 If you wish to check the reliability of a third-party supplier of wage data, ask whether their data can be used in a court of law or legal documents (thus meeting Daubert challenge standards).
 If courts won't trust it, why should your management?

-As a research firm (engaged in research, not marketing/sales), ERI has been collecting and analyzing data from thousands of salary surveys for almost 20 years.
+As a research firm (engaged in research, not marketing/sales), ERI has been collecting and analyzing data from thousands of salary surveys for over 25 years.
 Most of the third-party suppliers on the Internet have only been in business for a few years.
 ERI's new executive compensation survey is the largest compensation survey in history.

 ERI's approach to evaluating survey data for validity, as well as the analyses we use to compile data, also differ from our competitors.
 ERI utilizes a completely different set of position titles, position descriptions, geographic areas, industries, and even types of company/organization size when compared to other companies.
 The detailed way in which we report data varies greatly from our competitors.